-This program is designed to prepare students to enter the land surveying profession as surveying technicians, instrument persons, drafters, and/or office technicians.
-The philosophy of the program is that all students are potentially seeking their professional land surveyors license.
+This program prepares students to enter the land surveying profession as technicians, instrument persons, drafters, and/or office technicians.
+The philosophy of the program is that all students are potentially seeking a professional land surveyor license.
 Success in the surveying program requires an above average proficiency in math and strong English skills.
-Graduates of the Surveying program will:
+Upon completion of the program, students will be able to

-- Be able to function in field work activities including operating current instrumentation, searching for field evidence, taking and reducing field notes, and staking construction projects and boundary monumentation;
+- Operate current instrumentation to search for field evidence, take and reduce field notes, and stake construction projects and boundary monumentation;

-- Be able to function in office activities including calculator operations, computer data entry and analysis, manual and computer drafting of various survey-related drawings, and records research;
+- Function in office activities including calculator operations, computer data entry and analysis, manual and computer drafting of various survey-related drawings, and records research;

-- Possess sufficient background knowledge and skills to enter a geographic information system entry level position; and
+- Enter a geographic information system entry-level position; and

 - Possess sufficient theoretical and practical surveying knowledge to sit for the Land Surveyor Intern exam.